SHOULD CHINESE AND WESTERN MEDICINE BE INTEGRATED INTO A SINGLE SYSTEM?

 Many people, including most Western trained doctors and some mediocre traditional Chinese physicians, view health and medicine from only one perspective, and it is usually the Western medical perspective.
 In practical terms it means that if a Western doctor who is sympathetic to traditional Chinese medicine, could not overcome a particular disease, he may look for a traditional Chinese medical method, such as acupuncture or herbs, to treat the disease.
 To most people, this is only logical.
 This is because most people view health and medicine from only one perspective, the Western medical perspective.

 On the other hand, when a Chinese physician treats his patient, he may take his patients' temperature and blood pressure, and recommends Western medical drugs in his treatment.
-This is often regarded as an improvement, and the Chinese physicians is regarded as more advanced than his traditional counterparts who do not know how to use Western medical instruments.
+This is often regarded as an improvement, and the Chinese physician is regarded as more advanced than his traditional counterparts who do not know how to use Western medical instruments.

 Such enterprising Western doctors and Chinese physicians may be successful in individual cases, but for Western medicine as well as traditional Chinese medicine as a whole, it is not a good development.
 The reason is that Western medicine and traditional Chinese medicine employ different paradigms and methods which are often incompatible.
 Hence, Chinese medicine and Western medicine should not be integrated or combined into a single system.
 This does not mean that they cannot work together.
 They can work together side by side, but they cannot work together as an integrated, single system.

 Suppose you live on a river bank and you wish to travel to the river mouth.
 You can reach your destination by car or by boat, but you cannot use your car as a boat or your boat as a car.
 You may, if desirable, make part or parts of your journey by car, and part or parts of your journey by boat, consecutively or in any order, but you cannot drive your car on the river or sail your boat on the road.